mihai97ionita/slowloris/README.md

 # SlowLoris attack proof of concept

+## Added docker functionality
+Docker-compose to start a target container with a vulnerable server

 ## What is Slowloris?
 Slowloris is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this: